cortsf/quterofi/README.md

 done
 ```

-This script will write quteromarks into `quteromarks.toml`,to prevent user from (potentially..) making accidental mistakes.
+This script will write quteromarks into `quteromarks.toml`, to prevent user from (potentially..) making accidental mistakes.
 Once the conversion is done, verify and copy the contents of this file into `quterofi.toml`, since quterofi (for now) only supports this file.
 See [Dir structure](#dir-structure).